Zatvobor/couch_normalizer/README.md

-A massive documents migration/normalization/changes appliance.
+A massive appliance for documents migration/normalization/changes.
 Designed as custom Couch DB httpd handler.